-- a) define a key knowledge gap (including bottlenecks in the field) (i) in our understanding of the biology or application of stem cells, or (ii) in the application of genetic research as it pertains to stem cells or regenerative medicine; - b) propose research that addresses this knowledge gap; and - c) validate any discoveries made in nonhuman cells with a relevant human cell equivalent.
+- a. define a key knowledge gap (including bottlenecks in the field) (i) in our understanding of the biology or application of stem cells, or (ii) in the application of genetic research as it pertains to stem cells or regenerative medicine: - b. propose research that addresses this knowledge gap; and - c. validate any discoveries made in nonhuman cells with a relevant human cell equivalent.

-(2) Projects that generate molecular omics data must include an experienced Data Project Manager on the team individual must have demonstrated experience in data handling and is responsible for interfacing with a data management team(s) and reporting data progress as well as maintaining the integrity of data during ingestion.
+(2) Projects that generate molecular omics data must include an experienced Data Project Manager on the team.

-To ensure effective contribution of data to selected data platforms (see Data Sharing and Management Plan), a dedicated Data Project Manager must be part of the team (minimum 15% effort) in projects that collect omics data, such as genomics, transcriptomics, epigenomics, proteomics, metabolomics, lipidomics, etc. This
+To ensure effective contribution of data to selected data platforms (see What is required for the Data Sharing and Management Plan?), a dedicated Data Project Manager must be part of the team (minimum 15% effort) in projects that collect omics data, such as genomics, transcriptomics, epigenomics, proteomics, metabolomics, lipidomics, etc. This individual must have demonstrated experience in data handling and is responsible for interfacing with a data management team(s) and reporting data progress as well as maintaining the integrity of data during ingestion.